litao0621/NiftyDialogEffects/README.md

 NiftyDialogEffects
 ==================
-NiftyDialogEffects is deprecated,I'm sorry everyone，I don’t have enough time to maintain this project。
+NiftyDialogEffects is deprecated,I'm sorry everyone，I don’t have enough time to maintain this project.

 Nifty Modal Dialog Effects look like this([Nifty Modal Window Effects][1])